xyxj1024/xyxj1024.github.io/_posts/2023-02-06-cgroups-forkbomb.md

 grep -c cgroup /proc/mounts
 ```

+It might be helpful to mention here: `procfs` is a virtual filesystem, usually mounted on `/proc`, that allows the kernel to export internal information to userspace in the form of files.
+The files do not actually exist on disk, but they can be read through `cat` or `more` and written to with the `>` shell redirector; they can even be assigned permission like real files.
+Therefore, it is also called a "pseudo-filesystem".
+The components of the kernel that create these files can therefore say who can read from or write to any file.
+Directories cannot be written (i.e., no user can add or remove a file or a directory to or from any directory in `/proc`).

 Unlike version one, `cgroup v2` has only single hierarchy.
 Initially, only the root `cgroup` exists to which all processes belong.
 A child `cgroup` can be created by creating a subdirectory in `/sys/fs/cgroup`:

 ```bash